 In recent years, Ottakringer have added a rather fine craft beer arm to their product palette.
 And the brewery premises host all sorts of excellent cultural events, such as Vinyl & Music or the Rum and Gin Festivals.

-The pinnacle of the annual calendar at Ottakringer is probably their own Festival of Beer Culture (German: Braukultur-Wochen).
+The pinnacle of the annual calendar at Ottakringer is probably their own Bierfest (beer festival).
 I go every year with my neighbour.

 The large brewery forecourt fills with tables, benches, beer tents and food stalls, all spreading out in front of a stage (as you can see in the video at the bottom of the page).

 But this is not simply an outdoor beer event.

-Third, the stage serves more than just a decorative purpose, with live performances from bands and singers (usually Fridays and Saturdays at 7pm).
+Second, the stage serves more than just a decorative purpose, with live performances from bands and singers.

-And fourth, there’s food, too, so you have something to wash down with the beer.
-Think the kind of snacks and meals that fit with Austrian beer culture (e.g. sausages, schnitzel and spare ribs) with little touches of eclecticism (e.g. trout burgers and veggie burgers).
+Third, there’s street food, so you have something to wash down with the beer.
+Think the kind of snacks and meals that fit with Austrian beer culture (perhaps sausages, schnitzel and spare ribs) with little touches of eclecticism (perhaps trout burgers and veggie burgers).